CAP_WEB_1crop.jpg

 The Community Arts Program (CAP)

 CAP is the arts education outreach program of The Creatives Project.
-TCP's CCHP Artists in Residence complete their service hour requirements through this program.
-TCP provides students, teachers and communities with direct hands-on arts experiences through personal interaction with artists.
-TCP encourages each artist to explore his/her discipline with students, teachers and community members through a variety of components that may include workshops, classes, lectures and discussions, rehearsals, performances, community events, and mentorship.
+TCP's Studio Artist Residents complete their community outreach requirement through this program.
+TCP provides students, teachers, and communities with direct hands-on arts experiences through personal interaction with artists.
+TCP encourages each artist to explore his/her discipline with students, teachers, and community members through a variety of components that may include workshops, classes, lectures and discussions, rehearsals, performances, community events, and mentorship.

 class+pic3%281%29.jpg